sp1ff/scribbu/README.md

 ```

 So this track has an ID3v1 tag with the comment we wrote when we
 ripped it using Winamp, but no ID3v2 tags.
+Let's fix that:

 ``` common-lisp
 scheme@@(guile-user)> (scribbu/make-id3v2-tag t 0)